dms-vep/Nipah_Malaysia_RBP_DMS/docs/receptor_binding.md

 # Receptor Binding

-Receptor binding affinity can be measured by performing selections with soluble receptor.
-Neutralization of pseudovirus variants will depend on how well a specific variant is bound by receptor.
+To understand how mutations affect binding to soluble receptor, we performed selections on our pseudovirus libraries with soluble receptor.
+Neutralization of pseudovirus variants serves as a proxy for receptor binding.
 Receptor binding selections were fit with [polyclonal](https://github.com/jbloomlab/polyclonal){target="_self"}.

 ## Individual Receptor Binding Selections